raviichunduru/RestAPI_Framework/README.md

 ## 🚀 Core features

-- [x] Allow to put both exploratory tests (postman style http requests) and automated tests (RestAssured) side-by-side in the same framework.
-Usually due to Postman not being git compatible, these two tests live in two separate places/repositories.
 - [x] Shows how to create a decoupled test design (that minimises maintenance efforts by reducing code duplication and increases code readability by separating test intentions from implementation details).
 - [x] Allows users to write fluent assertions for asserting both status and response body, without any code duplication.